Ahmed-Hodhod/Migrating-Multi-tier-WebApp-To-AWS-Using-LiftAndShfit-Strategy/liftandshift.md

 #### 7. (Validate) Login into the instance using git bash

-- On instances dashboard, choose the app instance and connect.
+- On EC2 dashboard, choose the app instance and connect.
 From SSH client tab, copy the SSH command and paste it to git bash to login to the instance.
 - Switch to root: sudo -i
-- Check whether mariadb server is running or not: systemctl status mariadb <br>
+- Check whether mariadb server is running or not: systemctl status mariadb

 In case of a failure, you can consider waiting for a while and then trying again because it may be taking time to execute the userdata script after launching the instance.

 #### 8. Launch MemCached instance

 AMI: use centOS 7 from the marketplace.<br>
 sg: use vprofile-backend-sg <br>
 userdata: copy-paste the script userdata/memcache.sh<br>

 The script is installing the memcached server and starting it.

 #### 9. Launch rabbitMQ instance